Transfer Spotlight: Leeds United’s Georginio Rutter

 Fantasy Value

 Skilled and fast, Rutter is among the most dangerous 1 v 1 attackers in football.
-His 5.74 attempted dribbles per 95 minutes places him among the top 1% of forwards in Europe’s top five leagues, and his 2.50 completed dribbles per 95 minutes rivals Kylian Mbappe’s 2.60.
+His 5.74 attempted dribbles per 95 minutes place him among the top 1% of forwards in Europe’s top five leagues, and his 2.50 completed dribbles per 95 minutes rival Kylian Mbappe’s 2.60.

 One thing Rutter is not, however, is a prolific scorer.
-He has scored just twice for Hoffenheim this campaign, and sports an xG of just 0.26 per 95 minutes.
-So although Leeds shelled out a club-record transfer fee to land him, it’s doubtful that Rutter could unseat leading scorer Rodrigo or Marsch’s preferred striker Patrick Bamford in the No. 9 role.
+He has netted just twice for Hoffenheim this campaign, sporting an xG of just 0.26 per 95 minutes.
+So although Leeds shelled out a club-record transfer fee for him, it’s doubtful that Rutter could unseat leading scorer Rodrigo or Marsch’s preferred striker Patrick Bamford in the No. 9 role.

+Instead. the Frenchman appears destined for the wing, but competition is fierce there.
+It is unlikely that he could pry Wilfried Gnonto and the Italian’s current form out of his berth on the left, and elsewhere Rutter would have to compete with exciting and talented young players such as Brenden Aaronson, Luis Sinisterra, and Crysencio Summerville to break into the starting line-up.

-If Marsch can exploit Rutter’s 1 v 1 abilities to penetrate to the byline before delivering service or cutting into the box, then perhaps he will eventually manifest some FPL potential.
+If Marsch can utilize Rutter’s 1 v 1 abilities to penetrate before delivering service or cutting into the box, then perhaps he will eventually manifest some FPL potential.
 Same story if the gaffer can develop him into a more clinical striker.
-But given his historical lack of end-product, it’s possible that Rutter may never prove to be a viable FPL asset even if he eventually nails down a role as a regular starter.
+But given his historical lack of end-product, it’s possible that Rutter may never become a viable FPL asset even if he eventually nails down a role as a regular starter.
 This scenario brings to mind a Wolves-era Adama Traore.

 In Fantrax his fantasy potential could be higher.
-He averages 2.38 shots per 95, and if he can get those on frame then that’s points in his owners’ pockets whether they go in or not.
-A pacy, penetrating dribbler who enjoys 1 v 1s is likely to get fouled a lot too, and those returns can add up, a la Jack Grealish while he was at Aston Villa.
+He averages 2.38 shots per 95.
+If he can get those on frame, then that’s points in his owners’ pockets whether they go in the net or not.
+A pacy, penetrating dribbler who enjoys 1 v 1s is likely to get fouled a lot too, and those phantoms can add up, a la Jack Grealish at Aston Villa.

 But for now, Rutter’s world-class potential remains just that — potential.
-Despite his athletic gifts and technical ability, at just 20 years of age he remains a raw talent that will require time and coaching to mature.
-Just as Leeds likely brought him aboard with an eye toward the future, for now he is nothing more than a “watch and wait” fantasy target as well.
+Despite his athletic gifts and technical ability, at just 20 years of age he remains a raw talent who requires time and coaching to mature.
+Just as Leeds likely brought him aboard with an eye toward the future, for now he is nothing more than a “watch and wait” fantasy target.

-What is your thoughts on the Leeds United’s record transfer?
-Will you take a risk and include him in your fantasy team?
+What are your thoughts on Leeds’ record transfer?
+Will you take a risk to include him in your fantasy team?
 Please log in and leave your comments below!

 ~